Graduate Student Travel Grants

 AMS Sectional Meetings

 Current Sectional meetings: Spring 2014 (March 21-23, 2014, University of Tennessee, Knoxville, Knoxville, TN; March 29-30, 2014, University of Maryland, Baltimore County, Baltimore, MD; April 5-6, 2014, University of New Mexico, Albuquerque, NM; April 11-13, 2014, Texas Tech University, Lubbock, TX) Applications for any one of these four sectional meetings will be accepted and considered as a group.
 This program accepts applications from current full time doctoral students.
 The submission deadline was November 13, 2013, 11:59pm Eastern time.
 Applications are NO LONGER being accepted.
+Notifications have been made.

 Upcoming Sectional Meetings: Fall 2014 (September 20-21, 2014, University of Wisconsin-Eau Claire, Eau Claire, WI; October 18-19, 2014, Dalhousie University, Halifax, Canada; October 25-26, 2014, San Francisco State University, San Francisco, CA; November 8-9, 2014, University of North Carolina, Greensboro, Greensboro, NC).
 Applications for any one of these four sectional meetings will be accepted and considered as a group.
 This program accepts applications from current full time doctoral students.
 The submission deadline will be July 17, 2014, 11:59pm Eastern time.